WinVector/Examples/LogisticOmit/margin_recovery.md

 By pooling observations we can recover a good estimate of a joint analysis on data that was not available to us.
 The strategy is: try to estimate plausible pre-images of the data that formed the observations, and then analyze that.
-This in fact gives us a method to invert the bias introduced by the omitted variables in logistic regression.
+This gives us a method to invert the bias introduced by the omitted variables in logistic regression.

 In machine learning the [maximum entropy